javier-lopez/javier.io/blog/en/_posts/2020-12-03-host-several-sites-in-a-single-box-with-docker-and-traefik-https.md

        - traefik
 </pre>

-Now our original file it's more verbose, however every option is there for a reason.
+Now our original file is more verbose, nevertheless every option is there for a reason.

 By default traefik only opens the **http port (80)**, so if we want to allow